Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Introduction

 Another characteristic that is shared among many IoT use cases is the fact that the sensor observations may be correlated.
-This may, for instance, arise from sampling some physical phenomenon that is not confined to exist only at the points where the sensors are located but spans an area monitored by several sensors, as illustrated in \cref{fig:sysmodel_illu}.
+For instance, this may arise in sampling a physical phenomenon that is not confined only to the points where the sensors are deployed, but spans an area monitored by several sensors, see \cref{fig:sysmodel_illu}.
 Conversely, a single sensor may be able to observe several phenomena at the same time.
-Unless this correlation is considered in the design of the communication protocols, it is likely to lead to redundant information being communicated to the destination.
-In addition, the phenomena may be dynamic, so that they change characteristics over time.
-For instance, a phenomenon may exhibit mobility such that it enters and leaves the range of each individual sensor.
-Similarly, a phenomenon may be observable by the sensors only when it is in certain states, e.g., powered on.
+Unless this correlation is considered in the design of the communication protocols, it is likely to lead to redundant data being communicated to the destination.
+In addition, the phenomena may be dynamic, with features that change over time.
+For instance, the oberved entity may be mobile, entering/leaving the range of each individual sensor; or, a phenomenon may be observable by the sensors only in certain states, e.g., when powered on.

-In this paper, we study a generalized version of the system depicted in \cref{fig:sysmodel_illu}, in which a destination node monitors a set of dynamic sources with states defined by a Markov chain.
+We study a generalized version of the system depicted in \cref{fig:sysmodel_illu}, in which a destination node, located at the base station, monitors a set of dynamic sources with states defined by a Markov chain.
 The sources are monitored through a set of sensors.
 A sensor can observe a given source with some probability that depends on the state of the source.
-At each time slot, the destination node requests one sensor to perform a measurement, and the sensor reports the measurement through an erasure channel to the destination node.
-For instance, the model can represent an industrial scenario with automatic guided vehicles (AGVs) that are observed by a number of cameras.
+At each time slot, a scheduler at the destination node requests exactly one sensor to perform a measurement, and the sensor reports the measurement through an erasure channel to the destination node.
+This model can represent an industrial scenario with automatic guided vehicles (AGVs), observed by a number of cameras.
 The location of each AGV is represented by its state and the probability that a camera observes an AGV depends on whether the AGV is within the camera's field of view.
-We consider both the case in which the source states are fully observable to the destination node, and the case in which the source states are unobservable and need to be inferred through the measurements.
-In the case of AGVs, the fully observable case could for instance represent the scenario in which the AGVs are equipped with localization systems so that their locations are known to the scheduler, while the unobservable case could represent the case in which the locations of the AGVs are only observed through the sampled cameras, e.g., using image recognition techniques.
+We consider two cases: (1) the source states are fully observable to the scheduler, and (2) the source states are unobservable and need to be inferred through the measurements.
+In the case of AGVs, the fully observable case could represent the scenario in which the AGVs have localization systems so that their locations are known to the scheduler.
+Conversely, in the unobservable case, the AGV locations are only observed through the sampled cameras, e.g., using image recognition.